 DIRECTIONS:

 1. Combine the butter, confectioners sugar, and almond extract.
-Add milk as need be – start with 3 tablespoon and add more as needed.
+Add milk as need be – start with 3 tbsp and add more as needed.
 The frosting may be a little sweet, this is okay since it will combine with the chocolate cake.

 2. Frost the cake.
 Don’t worry about the imperfections, they will be covered.